 Courses will be taught in: Italian, German and English (trilingual)

 The first half of the course comprises formal basics in mathematics and statistics as well as basic courses in computer science, with the main topics being databases, programming and system security and modelling, as well as introductory courses in business administration and economics.

 Courses, which are necessary to understand the interface between computer science and business, are taught in the second half of the programme.
 Courses are offered such as company modelling, ERP systems, engineering and management of software systems or data mining and decision support systems.

-Currently, we offer more than 20 exchange programmes with universities all over the world and unibz is part of a large network of collaborations with employers in Italy and abroad where you can undertake your internship.
+Currently, we offer exchange programmes with universities all over the world and unibz is part of a large network of collaborations with employers in Italy and abroad where you can undertake your internship.
 While writing your final dissertation, you will need to undertake a compulsory dissertation-related internship lasting a minimum of 200 hours.